akveo/react-native-ui-kitten/docs/src/articles/design-system/customize-component-mapping.md

-# Customize React Native UI Kitten Components
+# Customize UI Kitten Components

-React Native UI Kitten allows you to customize provided components.
+UI Kitten allows you to customize provided components.
 You have two ways to do this:

-* Inline styles
+- Inline styles
-* Pre-defined properties
+- Pre-defined properties
-* Appearance property
+- Appearance property
-* Variant Group properties
+- Variant Group properties
-* Mapping customization
+- Mapping customization

 <hr>